 A spirit which attains a good merge with its vessel becomes a near perfect flesh form.
-The combined entity retains all of the memories, abilities, and skills (both Active and Knowledge, with the exception of Conjuring skills) of the host, and its appearance is virtually indistinguishable from that of the original vessel.
+The combined entity retains all of the memories, abilities, and skills (both Active and Knowledge) of the host, and its appearance is virtually indistinguishable from that of the original vessel.
 A flesh form spirit is a dual-natured creature (p.
-287, SR4), has Immunity to Normal Weapons (p.
-288, SR4), any of the vessel's natural and augmented abilities, and also gains the powers of Realistic Form (p.
+294, SR4A), has Immunity to Normal Weapons (p.
+295, SR4A), any of the vessel's natural and augmented abilities, and also gains the powers of Realistic Form (p.
 102) and Aura Masking (p.
 98).
 Draining a point of Karma, Force, Magic, or Essence requires a Willpower + Magic (10 - target's Essence/Force, 1 minute) Extended Test (for some critters, the interval may differ, as specifically noted).
 If the critter is disturbed or interrupted before this test ends, the point is not drained.
 If the Extended Test is completed, the critter drains one point of the specified energy, adding to its own.
-(In some cases the energy is converted to an attribute modifier at a 1:1 ratio; for example, blood spirits convert drained Essence to a Force modifier.)
+(In some cases, the energy is converted to an appropriate rating point at a 1:1 ratio, as noted; for example, blood spirits convert drained Essence to Force.)
 Some critters (FAB, mantid spirits), used the drained energy to reproduce, as noted in their individual descriptions.
 Drained points are permanently lost.
-Attribute modifiers granted by Energy Drain are limited to 1.5 times the draining entity's Magic rating (in the case of spirits, their Force when initially summoned.)